Backup & Transfer

 For versions before Nov 2024...

-• Mac: /Users/*username*/Library/Application Support/stello
+/Users/*username*/Library/Application Support/stello - Linux:

-• Windows: C:\Users\*username*\AppData\Local\Packages\GraciousTechPtyLtd.StellobyGraciousTech_e48fz50n7vtmc\LocalCache\Roaming\stello
+C:\Users\*username*\AppData\Local\Packages\GraciousTechPtyLtd.StellobyGraciousTech_e48fz50n7vtmc\LocalCache\Roaming\stello